Imported cabbageworm, Pieris rapae

 Injury

-If left unmanaged, the caterpillars can completely defoliate plants, leaving only stems and large veins.
-The presence of irregular feeding holes is another sign of feeding injury.
+In closed-leaf Brassica plants, early instars initiate feeding between the large veins and midribs of leaves, while mature larvae feed on the central head.
+On open-leaf Brassica plants, feeding begins on the lower leaf surface in the vicinity of the egg.
+In the absence of management, caterpillars can completely defoliate plants, leaving only stems and large veins.
+The presence of irregular feeding holes that enlarge is another sign of feeding injury.
 In addition to attacking leaves, the larvae can bore into the heads of certain vegetables like broccoli and cabbage.
 The head may fail to form entirely when young plants are under significant feeding stress.
 In addition to feeding injury, the caterpillars defecate copiously which can stain and contaminate produce.

 Monitoring

-Look for adults during the day, often they can be seen flying among crops containing Brassica spp.
+During the day, adults are often observed flying among crops containing Brassica spp.
 Plants should be inspected regularly for irregular feeding holes and skeletonized leaves.
-Larvae are well-camouflaged and difficult to spot initially; however, upon close examination they can be found resting on the leaf midribs.
+To do this, 10 leaves can be pulled from 10 different plants in different locations of the field, giving a total of 100 leaves.
+The undersides of leaves can be inspected for small larvae and eggs, as well as large caterpillars toward the midribs of leaves or toward the center of plants.
+Larvae are well-camouflaged and may be difficult to spot initially.
 The presence of dark green fecal pellets beneath feeding areas is another indicator of imported cabbageworm.
 To detect larvae in vegetable heads, soaking the heads in salty water will cause larvae to float to the top.
+To justify chemical control, a threshold of 2 or more medium-sized larvae per 10 leaves in the button stage is recommended.

 Cultural control

 Removing weeds and any remaining plant debris after harvest will help reduce the availability of suitable overwintering sites for pupae.
 Larvae can also be removed by hand picking.
 Placing row covers or paper caps over young plants will physically prevent adults from laying eggs.
 Varieties that mature quickly tend to sustain less feeding injury.
+Cabbage can be planted early and harvested before cabbageworm populations increase to damaging levels.
+After harvesting, plant residues can be destroyed or plowed.
+Rotating crops is recommended, in addition to distancing susceptible crops from current and previous plantings of susceptible crops.
+The use of row covers can help exclude butterflies from laying eggs on crops, but the covers should be removed during flowering to facilitate pollination.
 Some crops are less attractive to imported cabbageworm, including Chinese cabbage, turnips, mustard, rutabaga, and kale.

 Biological control